syorn96/Lucky-Duck/README.md

 * Create 20-30 original cards from duck memes.
 * Create turns for Player 1 and Player 2.
 * Render a start game screen (1) with game title, start button, how to play button, deck gallery button and restart buton.
-* Render game screen (2) displaying the deck of cards in the center of screen and 3 cards each on left and right hand side of screen (player1 and player2)
+* Render game screen (2) displaying the deck of cards in the center of screen and 3 cards each on left and right hand side of screen (player1 and player2).
 * Render another game screen (3) for comparing cards and results.

 ### Stretch Goals
 * Animations for clicks.
+* Each card will display their artwork when clicked.
+* Render a game screen (4) that displays a fortune for the winning player.
 * Create all 44 Tarot Cards from stratch.
 * Create a vs computer game mode.
-* Each card will display their artwork when clicked.
-* create a fortune for the winning player

 ### Potential Roadblocks
 * Not able to create all Tarot cards?